neerajakasu/healthscreen-ai/README.md

 ```
 healthscreen-ai/
-└── index.html      # The entire app — HTML, CSS, and JS in one file
+├── index.html      # The entire app — HTML, CSS, and JS in one file
+└── README.md       # This file
 ```

----

-## API key note

-This app calls the Anthropic API directly from the browser.
-There are two ways to use it:

-- **Shared key** (default): works out of the box if the owner has pre-configured a key
-- **Your own key**: click "Use your own Anthropic API key" and paste a key from [console.anthropic.com](https://console.anthropic.com) — keys are never stored or sent anywhere other than Anthropic

 ---